 I trust these shadows will disappear as my studies progress.
 Every medical student knows that the scientific knowledge he or she is inundated with during the first few years will be supplemented with the artistic aspects of medicine in later years.
-As the humanism so critical to the successful and professional practice of medicine is incorporated into my development as a competent physician, those integral bits of knowledge that now lie in darkness will surely come into focus.
+Of course, I don't know how the essence of professionalism will be inculcated in who I am as a physician at this early stage (or even if it will be there at the end).
+There's a lot I don't know now about being a physician, but this doesn't stop me from being absolutely resolute that-in some way-what will enable me to become an outstanding, competent, and compassionate physician will come into focus as the years go on.